 Concrete once poured starts hardening and shrinking a little, causing shrinkage cracks.
 These cracks are usually considered normal and generally not a great concern, however, they can be a warning sign of problems.

-The ACI (American Concrete Institute) indicates that concrete may shrink one half inch to 1 !/4 inches in 100 feet, Basically, 1/8 to 1/4 of an inch in 20 feet.
+The ACI (American Concrete Institute) indicates that concrete may shrink 1/2 inch to 1 and 1/4 inches in 100 feet, Basically, 1/8 to 1/4 of an inch in 20 feet.

 Where do shrinkage cracks appear